Sponsor Deadline

 Partners for Fish and Wildlife

-Applications are accepted on a rolling basis between October 1, 2023 and September 30, 2024.
-In order for applications to be considered for funding in FY24, they must be submitted by May 30, 2024.
-Applications received after May 30, 2024 may not be awarded until the following fiscal year.
+Applications are accepted on a rolling basis between January 1, 2025, and September 30, 2025.
+In order for applications to be considered for funding in FY25, they must be submitted before May 30, 2025.
+Applications received after May 30, 2025, may not be awarded until the following fiscal year, subject to fund availability.

 Eligibility Requirements